Mangrulpir

-Every year in the city there is famous Sandal (Urs).
-Mangrulpir is also famous for Shree Birbalnath Mahararaj.
-Every Year City holds Shree BirbalNath Maharaj Jatra.
+Mangrulpir taluka is a town in the Washim District of Maharashtra, India.
+It is well-known for the Dada Hayat Qalandar Dargah and Shree Birbalnath Maharaj Temple.
+The town has a municipal council.

 Municipality

 The Municipality at Mangrulpir is the youngest in the district.
 The Municipality was established at Mangrulpir in 1959 and is governed under the Maharashtra Municipalities Act, 1965.
 It covered an area of 11.76 square km.
-The Municipal council is composed 10 members with no seat reserved either for the scheduled castes or the scheduled tribes, or for women.
+The Municipal council is composed 10 members for the scheduled castes or the scheduled tribes, or for women.